armin-reichert/pacman/README.md

 <img src="doc/scattering.png"/>

-## Graph based path finding
+## Graph-based pathfinding

-The original Pac-Man game did not use any graph based path finding, the *headFor* behavior was used all over the place.
-To demonstrate how graph based path finding can be used, the *frightened* behavior can be toggled at runtime (key 'f') between the original random flight mode and the follwoing alternative flight behavior: a frightened ghost choses a "safe" corner by computing the shortest path to each corner and selecting the one with the largest distance to Pac-Man's current position.
-The distance of a path from Pac-Man's position is defined as the minimum distance of any tile on the path from Pac-Man's position.
+The original Pac-Man game did not use any graph-based pathfinding.
+To give an example how graph-based pathfinding could be useful, there is an additional implementation of the *frightened* behavior: when Pac-Man eats a power-pill each frightened ghost choses the "safest" corner to flee to.
+It computes the shortest path to each corner and selects the one with the largest distance to Pac-Man's current position.
+Here, the distance of a path from Pac-Man's position is defined as the minimum distance of any tile on the path from Pac-Man's position.

-Shortest paths in the maze graph can be computed with the method *Maze.findPath(Tile source, Tile target)*.
+Shortest paths in the maze (grid graph) can be computed using *Maze.findPath(Tile source, Tile target)*.
 This method runs an [A* search](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) on the underlying grid graph to compute the shortest path.
-The used [graph library](https://github.com/armin-reichert/graph) provides also other search algorithms like Dijkstra or "Hill Climbing".
+The used [graph library](https://github.com/armin-reichert/graph) provides a whole number of search algorithms like BFS, Dijkstra or "Hill Climbing".
+The actual code to compute a shortest path between two tiles looks like this:

 ```java
 GraphSearch pathfinder = new AStarSearch(grid, (u, v) -> 1, grid::manhattan);
 Path path = pathfinder.findPath(cell(source), cell(target));
 ```
+Honestly, for a maze of this size, the used algorithm doesn't matter much, a plain breadth-first search would also do the job.

 ## Additional features